BioPAL/governance/conduct/faq.md

 in the past.

 However, we do expect that people will abide by the spirit and words of the Code of Conduct when in "official" BioPAL spaces.
-In practice, BioPAL spaces include mailing lists, MAAP forums, various communication channels, and events.
+In practice, BioPAL spaces include mailing lists, various communication channels, and events.

 ## What happens if someone violates the Code of Conduct?